 Darci is a licensed physical therapist married to her husband Greg.
 The Oplotniks have two biological children and fostered 10 children from 2004-2009.
 The Oplotniks have continued relationships with previous foster children and their families.
 Darci's experience as a foster parent drew her to Anna's House Foundation's vision to provide stability to the youngest in the foster system.
 She is a member of Henderson Hills Baptist Church and volunteers in the Special Ministries Department.

 Shelby received her degree in Social Work from the University of Oklahoma.
 She began her journey in working with foster families by providing respite care and becoming an advocate for children in custody.
 Shelby's love and passion for the well-being of children comes from her decision to put God first in her life.
-She is overjoyed to be the able to assist families in reaching their true God-given potential.
+She is overjoyed to be able to assist families in reaching their true God-given potential.
 "Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress..." —James 1:27

 Since 2005, Ramona has devoted her career to helping children in foster care in the state of Oklahoma in various capacities.
 It is her personal belief that every child should live in a home that provides love, discipline, nurturance and stability.
 Ramona believes that children are students of life, they require guidance and support as they maneuver through life’s journey.
 Ramona has a deep unyielding desire to help others and her love for children has cultivated a deep desire to become an supporter of children in foster care.
-Ramona and her loving husband, Chris has one daughter who is in the Army National Guard and attends OSU and five sons, two in high school, one in middle school and two in elementary school.
+Ramona and her loving husband, Chris, has a daughter who is in the Army National Guard and attends OSU, and five sons, two in high school, one in middle school and two in elementary school.
 “Cast your burden upon the LORD and He will sustain you; He will never allow the righteous to be shaken” Psalm 55:22

 NaTasha received her Bachelor's Degree in Communications from the University of Oklahoma in December 2005.
-She has previously worked as an Advocate Supervisor for the last 8 years with CASA of Oklahoma County.
+She has previously worked as an Advocate Supervisor for the last eight years with CASA of Oklahoma County.
 She and her husband James are the very proud parents of an 8-year-old competitive gymnast/ballerina and a tenacious 2 year old.
 While at CASA of OKC, NaTasha was known as the Resource Wizard, if there is a need within a foster home or for a foster child she knew exactly where to find it making this one of her specialty areas.
 She taught new child advocates the aspects of working with families in poverty.
 She comes to Anna's House committed to dedicating her life and career towards helping children in foster care have the best outcomes for permanency.
 NaTasha's long term experience within Child Welfare and the Juvenile Courts of Oklahoma County have given her a view of what works and what needs to be changed in order to assist in care of children.
 Her passion for the families that devote their lives to foster and heal so many children is what lend her to Anna's House believing that our organization is model for how foster care should be done.
 She firmly believes that "I can do all things through Christ who strengthens me." —Philippians 4:13

 Tiffanie Lenhart is a registered nurse and has been married to her high school sweetheart for over twenty years.
 They have six children.
 Two are homegrown (biological) Drew (age 21) and Ashlyn (age 18).
 Four are handpicked (adopted) Jed (age 19), Jackson (age 17), Jimso (age 14), and Zola (age 5).
 Her sons were adopted from Haiti and Zola was adopted through the foster care system.
 Tiffanie has been a foster and adoptive mom for over 10 years.
 They have fostered 12 children over the years.
 Tiffanie decided to leave her career in nursing when an opportunity presented itself to merge her passion and her profession in the foster care arena.
 Tiffanie's husband, Jake, serves as a pastor at Frontline Church.
 Her children attend Bethany Public Schools and they are very active in both of those communities.
 Tiffanie has had the opportunity to be trained by Dr. Karyn Purvis and Dr. David Cross and is a certified TBRI practitioner.
 Tiffanie shared that her passion for foster care and orphan care can be summed up in the following quote and verse…